 Data density amplifies citation rates in both earned and owned content #

-The preference for earned sources operates independently from content structure, but content structure still determines whether a given piece gets extracted when encountered.
+The preference for earned sources operates independently from content structure, but content structure determines whether a given piece gets extracted when encountered.

 The Princeton/Georgia Tech GEO paper (Aggarwal et al., SIGKDD 2024) tested 10,000 queries and found that adding statistics, quotations, and source citations each produced 30–40% improvement in AI visibility (Aggarwal et al., 2024).
 Keyword stuffing decreased visibility by 10%.
-AI engines treat statistical claims and attributed data as reliability signals, affecting citation probability independent of the source domain.

 Summary: the citation rate comparison in numbers #